Agent Workflow

 Because the plan file is append-only and facts are monotone (adding a fact never invalidates prior reasoning except through explicit defeat), two agents writing simultaneously produce no logical conflict.
 Even if a raw file merge produces a file with interleaved lines, the reasoner parses each fact independently and re-derives all conclusions from scratch.

-In practice, concurrent appends on a local filesystem are safe.
+In practice, concurrent appends on a local filesystem are safe — POSIX guarantees atomic writes up to 4096 bytes when appending to a file, and hence claims are designed to stay well under this limit.
 When using hence.run hosted plans, the remote applies a sequenced log so concurrent writes are ordered without data loss.

 Viewing all agent assignments